na-na-hi/renget/archive/guier.md

 [Back to the Table of Contents](https://rentry.org/guier/#comprehensive-table-of-contents) !!! warning Make sure that "Show Hints", "Control Hints" and "Ship Entry Labels Enabled" are toggled to "Yes" in "ESC>Options>Game Settings" for the tutorial (is enabled by default).

-When you first boot up the game and make your character, it will bring up the option to take a beginner tutorial. **I recommend you do this if you are very new to Star Citizen**.
+When you first boot up the game and make your character, you will be prompted to take a beginner tutorial. **I recommend you do this if you are very new to Star Citizen**.
 It's a decent step-by-step guide that will take you through the very basics of playing inside the Persistent Universe and should take you no more than **25 minutes to complete**.

 ->![tutorial popup](https://files.catbox.moe/8zh74d.png)<-